...

 Maybe you’ll “drop the ball” on purpose and hope for some grace.

-Maybe you’ll outright refuse or even lash out in response.
+Maybe you’ll outright refuse, or even lash out in response.

 A feminine-presenting white person with strawberry blonde hair and bangs wears a loose short-sleeve blue button-down shirt.
 They lean one arm on a wooden counter against a window and have turned to look over the other shoulder, presumably at someone coming over to them.